 Hon.
 George Gitonga (Tharaka, DP): Thank you, Hon.
 Speaker.
-Let me add my voice to this Report we are being asked to adopt this afternoon, especially with regards to the seriousness of the COVID-19 Pandemic that is with us.
+Let me add my voice to this Report we are being asked to adopt this afternoon, especially with regard to the seriousness of the COVID-19 pandemic that is with us.